jaysuno0/rsschool-cv/cv.md

 #### About me
 Hello!
 I am 25 years old and the last 5 years I was trying to become a part of many different activities.
 Half of that time I was a student of the Institute of foreign languages in PetrSU (Petrozavodsk State Univercity).
 My english developed to a pretty good level there, but I understood that languages and pedagogy is not the way I want to go.
 As I left the University I tried plenty of different occupations, but most of them were able to hold my interest only for a couple of months.
 The situation changed with programming.
 A couple of years passed since I wrote my first "Hello World!".
-And it's great to understand that the deeeper I go inside programming the more it interests me.
+And it's great to understand that the deeper I go inside programming the more it interests me.
 I have a list of small "pet-rojects" and I got no "real work experience", but very eager to obtain it and of course "to help a world to become a better place".

 **strengths**:
 + diligent